Lexington Morning News Logo Lexington Morning News

 About Lexington Morning News

-Lexington Morning News is a community newsletter sharing current events in Lexington, Kentucky.
-Our mission is to make local news more accessible, highlight extraordinary people across the Lexington community, and support local organizations.
-If you like Lexington Morning News, you can support us by subscribing to our email newsletter and sharing us with your friends and family in Lexington.
+Welcome to the Lexington Morning News, your community newsletter that's anything but snooze-worthy, packed with positive, impactful local news + events across the Lexington, Kentucky community.
+If you like the Lexington Morning News, support us by subscribing to our email newsletter and sharing us with your friends and family in Lexington.

 Advertising Opportunities